Welcome to the BRAND NEW WORLD of Toyota IFS Rock Crawling

 Q: Are factory and aftermarket skid plates compatible with RCLT HD?

 A: As far as we know all skid plates, stock and aftermarket, are compatible with RCLT HD.
+Update 8/3/2022: Skid plates that utilize the M12 bolt hole in front of the factory steering rack's LH frame mount may require modification to work.

 Q: How long will the uniballs last?